fslev/cucumber-jutils/Readme.md

 A Java library meant to help you write organized and clean **Cucumber** tests.
 It takes over the usual dependencies and features needed inside a Cucumber test framework, such as:
 * Compare mechanisms: compare XMLs, JSONs, and other Java objects
-* State-sharing mechanism between _Cucumber Scenario Steps_
+* State-sharing mechanism between _Cucumber steps_ running inside same scenario
 * Customized clients for accessing various resources, i.e _databases_, _HTTP services_, etc
-* Predefined Cucumber steps for easing certain repetitive tasks
+* Predefined Cucumber steps for helping with certain repetitive tasks
 * Utility classes

 #### Maven Central